2. Material accounting policies

 The Company generates revenue mainly from providing online platform services to partner merchants (including restaurant merchant, grocery merchants and delivery partners), advertisement services, sale of food, subscriptions and other platform services.

-The Company considers a party to be a customer if that party has contracted with the entity to obtain goods or services that are an output of the entity's ordinary activities in exchange for consideration.
-Based on the contractual obligations and the substance of the transactions, the Company considers the restaurant merchants, other merchants as customers In select cases, transacting users and delivery partners are considered as customers when such users carry out transactions on the platform where the services are rendered by the Company, or the Company charges the service charge for use of technology platform from the users or delivery partners.
+The Company considers a party to be a customer if that party has contracted with the Company to obtain goods or services that are an output of the Company's ordinary activities in exchange for consideration.
+Based on the contractual obligations and the substance of the transactions, the Company considers the partner merchants, brands as customers.
+In select cases, transacting users and delivery partners are considered as customers when such users carry out transactions on the platform where the services are rendered by the Company, or the Company charges the service charge for use of technology platform from the users or delivery partners.

 Principle vs agent consideration: